NOC-OI/sql-ecology-lesson/episodes/02-sql-aggregation.md

 The `HAVING` keyword works exactly like the `WHERE` keyword, but uses aggregate functions instead of database fields to filter.

+:::::::::::::::::::::::::::::::::::::::::  callout

+### Using `HAVING` with Aliases

+If you are using **Oracle version 23a and later**, the `HAVING` clause can be simplified by using the alias of the aggregate function.

 You can use the `AS` keyword to assign an alias to a column or table, and refer to that alias in the `HAVING` clause.
 For example, in the above query, we can call the `COUNT(species_id)` by another name, like `occurrences`.
 This can be written this way:

 ```sql
 SELECT species_id, COUNT(species_id) AS occurrences